 Trigger Point Pain Finder: Hip, Thigh & Knee

-Uncover the Muscle Triggers Behind Your Hip, Thigh & Knee Pain
+Uncover the Possible Muscle Triggers Behind Your Hip, Thigh & Knee Pain

 Is your pain showing up as hip pinching, thigh tightness, IT band tension, knee aching, or discomfort that shifts from day to day?

-The Trigger Point Pain Finder: Hip, Thigh & Knee helps you identify which muscles may be responsible for your symptoms—so you finally understand why your pain keeps coming back and what to do next.
+The Trigger Point Pain Finder: Hip, Thigh & Knee helps you can help identify which muscles may be responsible for your symptoms so you can understand why your pain keeps coming back and what to do next.

 Many hip and knee issues don’t start in the joint at all—they come from irritated trigger points in the glutes, quads, TFL, hamstrings, adductors, and deep hip rotators that refer pain along the leg.